 Our second topic, benchmarks around retention.
 Logo retention.
 Logo retention is, starting last year, how many customers did I have, and from that cohort this year, how many have I retained?
 If we look at the distribution across the respondents, we see two-thirds of the respondents actually retained better than 80% of their logos.
 The top third maintain 90% plus.
 So, in building your models for your business, you really should be striving for 90% plus logo retention rate.
 Oops.

-Here’s another slide.
-So if we break down the … So one of the key questions that comes up a lot is: If I’m an SMB company, or if I’m a mid-market company, or if I’m an enterprise company, should my logo retention rates change?
+One of the key questions that comes up a lot is: If I’m an SMB company, or if I’m a mid-market company, or if I’m an enterprise company, should my logo retention rates change?
 And the answer is yes.
 What we notice is that in the enterprise, it’s much more common to retain 90-100%.
 45% of respondents who target the enterprise maintain 90% of their logos.
 If you look in the mid-market, it’s pretty similar, but if you look at the distribution in the SMB, it’s actually quite different.
 You have almost a fifth of respondents failing to retain 60% or more of their logos.
 That’s a very difficult way of building a business.

 So the conclusion number two is, you really should be striving for 90% logo retention rates.